Super-soft, cinnamon-spiked, Cranberry Hot Cross Buns that will make Easter brunch extra special!

 • 3/4 cup dried cranberries

-• 1 egg plus 1 teaspoon water, for egg wash
+• 1 large egg plus 1 teaspoon water, for egg wash

 • 2 tablespoons sugar plus 1 teaspoon cinnamon, for cinnamon sugar